Delaware Incorporation for Startups

 - The Flexibility For Structuring Delaware Corporation – The Delaware corporate statutes offer a tremendous flexibility for the rights and duties of shareholders as well as board members.
-Delaware permits one person to be the only shareholder, director, and officer of a Delaware Corporation, whereas many other states need at least three people to fill the officer and director positions.
+Delaware permits one person to be the sole shareholder, director, and officer of a Delaware Corporation, whereas many other states need at least three people to fill the officer and director positions.

-- Investors Prefer Investing In Delaware Corporations – Venture Capitalists (VC) and Angel Investors usually prefer Delaware corporations over other state structures.
+- Investors Prefer Investing In Delaware Corporations – Venture Capitalists (VC) and Angel Investors usually prefer Delaware corporations over other state entities.
 So, if you are considering investments from such investors, you may need to invest in Delaware.

 - Delaware Offers Some Tax Benefits – Delaware offers some business-friendly tax laws.
-Businesses that are built in Delaware, but are not conducting business over there, need not pay state corporate income tax, but yes, there is a franchise tax.
+Businesses that are built in Delaware, but are not conducting business over there, need not pay state corporate income tax.
+But yes, there is a franchise tax.
 Additionally, stock shares owned by people outside Delaware aren’t subject to Delaware taxes.
 There is no personal income tax for non-residents.